Discernment Counselling can help you get your relationship quickly back on track

 - Path two is separation or divorce – you both decide to end the relationship without injuring or hurting each other or your children.

-- Path three is a six month commitment to couples therapy (and sometimes other resources) with divorce off the table – after the six months you can make another decision about whether to stay or leave.
+- Path three is a six-months commitment to couples therapy to overcome your issues (and sometimes other resources) with divorce off the table - after the six months, you can make another decision about whether to stay or leave.

 The benefits of Discernment Counselling

-The main goal of Discernment Counselling is to help each of you make a clear and confident decision about the future of your marriage, so if you choose to work on your relationship, it means that both of you are onboard with working on the marriage for a minimum of six months without any threats to end the relationship.
-This can give you the strongest possible chance of saving your marriage.
+The main goal of Discernment Counselling is to help each of you make a clear and confident decision about the future of your marital relationship, so if you choose to work on your relationship, it means that both of you are on board with working on the marriage for a minimum of six months without any threats to end the relationship.
+This can give you the strongest possible chance of saving your relationship.

 The benefits of Discernment Counselling include: